 The best way dog owners can give their dogs a tasty treat of pumpkin is in small amounts.

 Most varieties of canned pumpkin can be stored in the refrigerator properly covered for up to 7 days.

 It can also be stored in the freezer for a few months.

 You can store it in the freezer using freezer-safe containers or even ice cubes trays.

 Easy Homemade Pumpkin Dog Treats

 There are a variety of ways that pet parents can give their dog a healthy treat of pumpkin.

-The list is almost endless when it comes to making homemade pumpkin treats with canned or fresh pumpkin.
+The list is almost endless when it comes to making delicious treats for dogs with canned or fresh pumpkin.